position Head Coach

 Alma Mater Ohio State

-Holly Vargo-Brown is beginning her 10th season as head coach of the Ohio State Synchronized Swimming program in 2021-22.
-She is just the third coach in the program’s 41-year history.
+Holly Vargo-Brown is beginning her 11th season as head coach of the Ohio State Synchronized Swimming program in 2022-23.
+She is just the third head coach in the program’s 47-year history.

 “I have such great respect for the strong tradition of excellence established within this program by former head coaches Mary Jo Ruggieri and Linda Lichter-Witter,” Vargo-Brown said upon her promotion to head coach in 2012.

 Vargo-Brown has played an instrumental role in shaping the Ohio State Synchronized Swimming Program.
-She’s had a hand in claiming 24 of the program’s 31 national titles as either a student-athlete, assistant coach or head coach.
-Since taking over as head coach in 2013, she has been named US Synchro Collegiate Coach of the Year four times, has coached 35 individual national champions, has 45 All-Americans and 56 Academic All-Americans.
+She’s had a hand in claiming 26 of the program’s 33 national titles as either a student-athlete, assistant coach or head coach.
+Since taking over as head coach in 2013, she has been named US Synchro Collegiate Coach of the Year five times, has coached 35 individual national champions, has 45 All-Americans and 56 Academic All-Americans.

 In her first season as the head coach of the Ohio State synchronized swimming team, Holly Vargo-Brown guided the Buckeyes to six first-place finishes, including their 23rd-consecutive North Regional Championship, as well as a second-place finish at the U.S. Collegiate Championships in Palo Alto, Calif.
 Behind three silver medals, the Scarlet and Gray claimed fourth place at the U.S. Senior National Championships in Greensboro, N.C.